jieunkang-101/Redux-Survey-with-Firestore/README.md

 ## 1. Description
-A React application that have CRUD functionality of user's review with firestore and firebase authentication.
+A React application that have CRUD functionality of user's review with firestore, firebase authentication, and cloud functions.
+  * Deployed to firebase hosting! https://react-movie-review.firebaseapp.com/

 ### ▫︎ Preview
 <tabel>